Skip to content

 • Summary checklist

-This post is the operational framework for fixing that.
+This post fixes that.
 It is not the tax post.
-Cantonal inheritance tax rates, ESTV Kursliste valuation, and the Zurich bracket math are covered in Bitcoin Inheritance Tax Zurich.
-This post is about the mechanics: how to structure access so heirs can legally receive the Bitcoin, technically access it, and comply with Swiss disclosure obligations.
+For cantonal inheritance tax rates, ESTV Kursliste valuation, and Zurich bracket math, read Bitcoin Inheritance Tax Zurich.
+Here you get the mechanics: how to structure access so heirs receive the Bitcoin legally, reach it technically, and meet Swiss disclosure obligations.

 TL;DR

-Swiss Bitcoin estate planning requires action on two parallel tracks: legal and technical.
-On the legal track, an Erbvertrag with offentliche Beurkundung under ZGB Art.
-512 is required for any binding inheritance contract; Pflichtteil quotas under ZGB Art.
-470 to 480 mandate minimum shares for direct heirs (50% of statutory share for descendants and spouse post-2023 reform); and AMLO-FINMA Art.
+Swiss Bitcoin estate planning runs on two parallel tracks.
+On the legal side, an Erbvertrag with offentliche Beurkundung under ZGB Art.
+512 is required for any binding inheritance contract.
+Pflichtteil quotas under ZGB Art.
+470 to 480 mandate minimum shares for direct heirs (50% of statutory share for descendants and spouse post-2023 reform).
+AMLO-FINMA Art.
 51 requires full disclosure of digital assets in the Erbschaftsinventar.
-On the technical track: build a Bitcoin inventory, choose a seed backup scheme (BIP-39 single-seed or SLIP-39 Shamir), optionally set up 2-of-3 multisig, prepare a sealed executor envelope with access instructions (not the seed itself), and run a recovery drill with the heir who will be doing this in practice.
-Skip any one of these and the plan has a gap.
+On the technical side: build a Bitcoin inventory, choose a seed backup scheme (BIP-39 single-seed or SLIP-39 Shamir), optionally set up 2-of-3 multisig, prepare a sealed executor envelope with access instructions (not the seed itself), and run a recovery drill with the heir who will actually do this.
+Skip any one and the plan has a gap.

 Why self-custody Bitcoin is uniquely dangerous to inherit

 Most Swiss assets come with institutional support at death.
-A bank account has a relationship manager who will work with the estate.
+A bank account has a relationship manager who works with the estate.
 A brokerage account has a regulated process for transferring holdings to heirs.
-Swiss real estate has a legal framework that the cantonal Grundbuchamt administers.
+Swiss real estate runs through the cantonal Grundbuchamt.

-Bitcoin in self-custody has none of that.
-There is no institution to call.
-There is no password reset.
-There is no support ticket.
+Self-custody Bitcoin has none of that.
+No institution to call.
+No password reset.
+No support ticket.
 The seed phrase is the Bitcoin.
-If it is inaccessible, the Bitcoin is inaccessible permanently.
-Not temporarily, not until a court order, permanently.
+Lose access to it and you lose the Bitcoin permanently.
+Not temporarily.
+Not until a court order.
+Permanently.

-The estimate of lost Bitcoin from undiscoverable wallets and lost seed phrases runs into millions of coins by some analyses, but no single authoritative figure exists for this number and I will not invent one.
-What is verifiable is the mechanism: private keys that cannot be found cannot be used, and on-chain Bitcoin that cannot be used is Bitcoin that does not exist in any practical sense.
+Some analyses put lost Bitcoin from undiscoverable wallets in the millions of coins, but no single authoritative figure exists and I will not invent one.
+The mechanism is verifiable: private keys that cannot be found cannot sign, and on-chain Bitcoin that cannot be signed for does not exist in any practical sense.

 Swiss legal framework for Bitcoin inheritance